Watch the article instead of reading:

 Now imagine, there is a fourth water bottle, costing you $1.59 but is made by company X that is really known for its water products.
 Chances are, you will grab that water without looking at the price.
 Why?
 Because in your mind company X = good water.

 The first two water companies compete on price, because their product is generic.
 If you switch those waters with another two waters, you won’t notice the difference.
 The third one has clever marketing.
 The fourth one is the only logical choice for a selected group of customers.
 Customers who want to drink the cleanest water possible.
-(More on how to put your customer first in this article)

 The first two companies compete on unit economics.
 They need to make their water cheap in order to sell.
 The third one can sell their water at a higher price, part of that extra profit goes to clever marketing efforts.
 The fourth one doesn’t need to compete on price.
 The fourth water company competes on brand.
 They figured out how to put their water in customers’ minds so that customers perceive their water as the water they want & need.